Tests of Missing Completely At Random based on sample covariance matrices: Measure of incompatibility for covariance matrices

 In the above argument we did not use the specific form of the lower bound $X_\mathbb{S} \succeq_\mathbb{S} -X_\mathbb{S}^0$ anywhere, and it would also have been possible to optimise over the restricted set of $X_\mathbb{S}$ that are feasible with $Y=\boldsymbol{O}$.
 The specific choice of the feasible set in the definition of $R(\Sigma_\mathbb{S})$ was made because it leads to an interpretable dual formulation.
-While there exist semi-definite programs for which strong duality does not hold, Slater's condition (see Appendix~\ref{sec:SDP} for an introduction to the theory of semi-definite programming) is satisfied in our problem, so we do not encounter such issues.
+While there exist semi-definite programs for which strong duality does not hold, Slater's condition is satisfied in our problem, so we do not encounter such issues (see Appendix~\ref{sec:SDP} for an introduction to the theory of semi-definite programming).
 This is formalised in the result below. \begin{prop} For $\Sigma_\mathbb{S} \in \mathcal{P}_\mathbb{S}$ we have

 \end{prop}